Scholarships

 - Value of an education in an eligible course

-In a statement of 200 words, describe why completing a degree in an eligible course is important to you and how you see it as representing or embodying a pathway to achieving the goals you have set for your life and work.
+New students, in a statement of 200 words, describe why completing a degree in an eligible course is important to you and how you see it as representing or embodying a pathway to achieving the goals you have set for your life and work.

 In a statement of 200 words, describe how you would support and contribute to CHC’s values, culture and community.